Reports Parasite Control FAQ

 What are parasites and how do they affect pets?

-Parasites are organisms like fleas, ticks, mites and worms that feed off pets, causing discomfort, pain, and disease.
+Parasites are organisms like fleas, ticks, mites and worms that feed on pets, causing discomfort, pain, and disease.
 Parasites can live inside or on our pets, put nearby people at risk, and are a threat in nearly every area of the world.

 Parasites survive by attacking animals for nourishment.
 They live in or on the body, benefiting from food and protection, while the animal suffers.
 Common parasites like ticks and fleas live on an animal’s skin or hidden in their fur, while internal parasites like worms live inside the body.